 Time with Friends and Family

-Relatable Things Every “Virtuous” Social Worker Knows
+Relatable Things Every “Virtuous” Healthcare Worker Knows

 - Burnout is a “badge of honor”.
 If you aren’t burnt out, you aren’t sacrificing enough.